DurableDrupal/durabledrupallean/manuscript/C1-inception.md

 So the first thing we do with the Kanban board is to brainstorm about which jobs of work comply with the guideline of the minimum necessary to build the prototype as quickly as possible.

-### Prototype jobs of work listed and prioritized
+## Prototype jobs of work listed and prioritized

 In line with keeping it simple, we go round robin around the team and stick no more than 20 items into the New column.
-We then remove what is not absolutely needed for the prototype (for example, the site map and menu navigation should will definitely be changed after the kickoff session, so no sense in including throwaway jobs).
+We then remove what is not absolutely needed for the prototype (for example, which hosting or cloud platform should be used for deployment, and the site map and menu navigation, all of which will definitely be subject to change after the kickoff session, so no sense in including throwaway jobs).

 After some discussion, the Kanban board looks like this: